On this page:

 Yes.
 India recognizes the system of multi-class applications and follows the International Classification.
 There are 42 classes in which the goods and services have been divided in India and you can file for multi-class applications both for goods and services.

-For Renewal of a Regd. trademark (Form TM-12 ).
+For Renewal of a Regd. trademark (Form TM-R ).

-Application for rectification of a registered trade mark (Form TM-26)
+Application for rectification of a registered trade mark or changes in registration (Form TM-P)

 (Providing details of entries in the Register)

-Preliminary advise of the Registrar as to the registrability of a mark (Form TM-55).
+Preliminary advise of the Registrar as to the registrability of a mark (Form TM-M).

-Copyright search request and issuance of certificate (Form TM-60)
+Copyright search request and issuance of certificate (Form TM-C)

 Foreign Companies Registering Trademark in India